Jinglab/irAEmodel/README.md

 ### Model usage:
 The predictive module is a knowledge-informed model that leverages single-cell transcriptomic data from patients who developed irAEs and those who did not, enabling probability prediction of irAE occurrence in patients.
-Before user use this model, firstly need to bulid a conda environment with following step.
+Before using this model, the user must first build a Conda environment by following the provided steps.
+Once the Conda environment is set up and activated, the user can generate sentences for training or prediction data using the generate_sentences.py script.
 #### 0.Create conda environment based on yaml file

     conda env create -f irAEmodel_env_cuda12.4_20250617.yml

-After bulid conda enviromemt and activate this environment, the user can generate sentences of training data or prediction data with generate_sentences.py.
 #### 1.Generating sentences

     # Use generate_sentences.py to generate sentences in bash